-Thanks to the 2008 Mental Health Parity and Addiction Equity Act, the coverage and co-pays of mental health care benefits need to be similar to that which you would have with any other kind of health care professional on that plan.
-That means your insurance company can't expect you to pay a $80 co-pay for a visit to your therapist while seeing your opthamologist only requires a $20 co-pay.
-While prices, of course, will vary depending on your individual plan, the co-pay of seeing an in-network mental health care professional typically runs from $30 to $50, which may be less expensive than most people think.
+This means your insurance company can't expect you to pay an $80 copay for a visit to your therapist, while seeing your ophthalmologist only requires a $20 copay.
+While prices will vary depending on your plan, the copay to see an in-network mental health care professional typically runs from $30 to $50, which may be less expensive than most people think.

-The stresses of life can take a toll on anyone, even those who don't suffer from a mental illness.
-Fortunately help in some form is available through your insurance provider.
+The stresses of life can take a toll on anyone.
+Fortunately, there should be some form of help available through your insurance provider.
 To find out more details on the information presented above, visit the government's website devoted to mental health to learn more.